MazidulIslam/top-singers/README.md

 # I have made top singers website with their net worth.
-Here is my live site Link: [GitHub](https://top-singers.netlify.app/)
+Here is my live site Link: [Top Singers](https://top-singers.netlify.app/) or [https://top-singers.netlify.app/]

 * You can find Top listed singers
 * You can see their net worth